ioBanker/bitshares-ui/app/help/en/dex/shorting.md

 The BitShares network is capable of issuing HONEST.Asset, without any interest rate, to participants providing enough collateral.

- * *feed price*: The price for 1 BTS, as it is traded on exchanges
+ * *feed price*: The price for 1 BTS, as it is traded on exchanges.
- * *maintenance collateral ratio* (MCR): Defined by the price feeds, as the minimum required collateral ratio
+ * *maintenance collateral ratio* (MCR): Minimum required collateral ratio.
- * *call price* (CP): The price at which short/borrow positions are margin called
+ * *call price* (CP): The price at which short/borrow positions are margin called.
- * *maximum short squeeze ratio* (MSSR): Max. market discount for collateral sell
+ * *maximum short squeeze ratio* (MSSR): Max. liquidation penalty.
+Real penalty is dependent on market liquidity.
- * *short squeeze protection* (SSP): Min. price for collateral sell, during a margin call
+ * *short squeeze protection* (SSP): Min. price for collateral sell.
- * *force settlement offset* (FSO): Fee for HONEST.Asset settlement to asset borrower
+ * *force settlement offset* (FSO): Fee for HONEST.Asset settlement to debt holder.

 ## Selling